86Box/docs/hardware/network.rst

 * **Default gateway:** 10.0.\ *x*\ .2
 * **DNS server:** 10.0.\ *x*\ .3

 The host can be reached through IP address 10.0.\ *x*\ .2, while other devices on the host's network can be reached through their normal IP addresses.
+Advanced users can :ref:`override the private network's address <hardware/network:SLiRP network address>`.

 .. note:: SLiRP is only capable of routing TCP and UDP traffic, with limited ICMP ping support.
 Other protocols such as IPX and NetBEUI can only be used with :ref:`hardware/network:PCap` or :ref:`hardware/network:VDE` networking.